Sunday, May 08, 2011

 M51.
 Small core and extensive dim haze around this core.
 Some suggestion of spiral arms.
 NGC 5195 is bright.

 This was one I really wanted to see when I was a little kid.
 Those luscious spiral arms and that mysterious companion galaxy just fired my imagination.
-I didn’t get my first look at those arms through a telescope of my own till I moved to dark sky country, the Arkansas of the 1970s, and bought an 8-inch Cave.
-Most memorable look?
-At the 1999 Texas Star Party, where my 12.5-inch didn’t just show the entire length of the “bridge” between M51 and NGC 5195, but dark lane detail in the arms and a slew of the dim and distant little galaxies that litter M51’s field.
+I didn't get a really good look at it, frankly, for 30 years, not till the 1999 Texas Star Party, where my 12.5-inch didn’t just show the entire length of the “bridge” between M51 and NGC 5195, but dark lane detail in the arms and a slew of the dim and distant little galaxies that litter M51’s field.

 M97 is visible without an OIII filter.
 Not bright, but obvious in a 15mm eyepiece.
 Probably best without a filter.
 No sign of the eyes.